Zrexer/RedAttacker/README.md

 # RedAttacker Tool
 Bomber Attacker for Rubika
-it work with auth and privateKey libraries are writed with api 6
+it work with auth and privateKey && login account libraries are writed with api 6

+# Where i can use it?
+you can use it on the accounts and gap :D

+# What i Need?
+you just need py3 and script is donwload all libs automatically :DDD

 # How install & work